torhbi/Sim-Legacy-Shield-SLS/README.md

 ‎   Risk Scoring Heuristics: Building internal logic to flag high risk linkages based on SIM age and CBN Once in a Lifetime policy triggers.

 ‎   Fintech Trust Signals: Leveraging anonymized verification patterns from private sector partners to confirm identity health.

+‎ 🛡️ Anti-Abuse & Trust Layer

+‎ To prevent malicious flagging, we use Signal Weighting:
+‎Standard User Report: +1 Weight.
+‎Verified 3MTT Agent Report: +5 Weight (Gold Standard).
+‎System Threshold: A score of 6+ is required to generate 🔴 a high Risk identity safeguard status.
 ‎

     Project Vision & Sustainability

 ‎SIM Legacy Shield (SLS) is a social impact solution designed to bridge the digital divide created by the May 2026 BVN deadline.
 ‎
 ‎    B2B Licensing: We aim to provide Telcos and Financial Institutions with "Safety Rail" logic to reduce customer churn and identity errors during national policy shifts.